brianamarie/toc-test/book/README.md

 ## Welcome to GitHub for Developers
 > Note: This version of the manual is newer, and contains activities from our new curriculum.
 You can find the [legacy version of our training manual here](https://brianamarie.github.io/toc-test/legacy-manual.html).

+You can download a PDF version of this manual [here](https://brianamarie.github.io/toc-test/mybook.pdf).

 Today you will embark on an exciting new adventure: learning how to use Git and GitHub.

 As we move through today's materials, please keep in mind: this class is for you!
 Be sure to follow along, try the activities, and ask lots of questions!